AndreMikulec/tradeModel/README.md

-# quantico
+# tradeModel

-The goal of quantico  determine an investment strategy that optimizes financial returns
+The goal of tradeModel is to determine an investment strategy that optimizes financial returns

 ## Installation